khalilhaji/nokta/README.md

 # nokta
-This is are a collection of my dotfiles.
+This is a collection of my dotfiles.
 Nokta means dot in Turkish.

 ## Organization